pq-chen/GIIM/README.md

 </h2>
 </div>

-## Usage
+## Installation

-Google Drive Link:
+All files referenced below can be downloaded from the following Google Drive link:
 https://drive.google.com/drive/folders/1BeFTfLwQ7DjmYqA8Xhi7VUxj4ZgG00ig?usp=drive_link

-### Building Tools
+### Build from Source

-We provide build tools for the Windows platform, including CMake configuration files and third-party libraries managed through vcpkg.
+Build tools for the Windows platform are provided, including CMake configuration files and third-party libraries managed via vcpkg.

+1. Download **LCMake** and **vcpkg-export-20250521-153211.zip**, and extract them.
+2. Specify the toolchain file for cross-compiling located in
+   `vcpkg-export-20250521-153211\scripts\buildsystems\vcpkg.cmake`.
+3. Set `LCMAKE_DIR` to `LCMake\cmake`.
+4. Configure and generate the project.

 ### Pre-built Binaries

-Pre-built binaries for the Windows platform are also available, together with four GaoFen-2 images from the paper as test data.
+Pre-built binaries for the Windows platform are available in **GIIM_release.zip**.

+## Usage

+Four GaoFen-2 images used in the paper are provided as test data in **Guangzhou-GF2.zip**.
 To generate the seamline, run the following command:

 ```bash
 RS-Toolset_app_mosaicking.exe \